 If you tend to worry about your children, why not take a break and send them to camp this summer?

 It could do all of you some good!

 There are about a billion different ways you could have spent the last five minutes, and you spent them reading my post.
 Thank you!
-If you like Sunshine Parenting, please subscribe to get an email update each time I post (use box in right column of my blog).
-Follow me on Facebook, Pinterest, or Twitter for links to articles and ideas about camp and parenting.
+If you like Sunshine Parenting, please subscribe to get an email update each time I post.
 Have a happy day!